peteroupc/peteroupc.github.io/randomfunc.md

         end
     END METHOD

+**Notes:**

-The problem of generating N random numbers with a given sum is equivalent to the problem of generating a uniformly distributed point inside an (N-1) dimensional simplex (simplest convex figure) whose edges all have a length of one unit.
+- The problem of generating N random numbers with a given sum is equivalent to the problem of generating a uniformly distributed point inside an (N-1) dimensional simplex (simplest convex figure) whose edges all have a length of one unit.
+- Generating `N` random numbers with a given positive average `avg` is equivalent to generating `N` random numbers with the sum `N * avg`.

 <a id=Negative_Binomial_Distribution></a>
 ### Negative Binomial Distribution